microsoft/Uganda-Tanzania-Building-Footprints/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 # Legal Notices

+SS:Since we are using Tensorflow do we need to specify anything around that?
+SS to check with CELA if so.

 Microsoft, Windows, Microsoft Azure and/or other Microsoft products and services referenced in the documentation may be either trademarks or registered trademarks of Microsoft in the United States and/or other countries.